galaxyproject/training-material/topics/galaxy-project/tutorials/anatomy/tutorial.md

 ### People + resource inputs = project outputs

-- An equation involving three interacting components
+- An equation involving interacting high level project components
-- Those components are detailed below - click on the "Details" tabs
+- Click on the "Details" tabs for more information about these.
 - The field guide separates those three components artificially.
 - The project depends on them all, efficiently working together.